 There’s a definite beginning and end.

-When it begins, two candles are lit to indicate that the family should both remember and observe the Sabbath.
-A small ceremony called Havdalah marks its end to separate it clearly from the other days of the week.
+They light two candles when it begins, indicating that the family should remember and observe the Sabbath.
+A small ceremony called Havdalah marks its end to separate it from the other days of the week.

 What the Sabbath Looks Like at My House